pgexperts/handyrep/docs/plugins.rst

 archive_delete_hours
     number of hours of logs to retain

+archive_directory
+    full path directory the archive files are kept in

+Note: requires an "archive" server to be set up in the servers dictionary.

 Simple archive file management until which uses "find" from the Linux command line to delete all WAL files older than archive_delete_hours.
 Note that file copying, moving, etc. can mess this method up.

-Makes use of archive_server and archive_directory from the main archive config section.

 Replica Cloning Plugins
 -----------------------